fastrgv/Asud/README.md

 Users may then open a terminal window, cd to install-directory, then, at the command line, type the executable name to start the tool. (the command **must** be run from the install-directory) ...

 Let {fnam} indicate an optional input file-name.
-Then
+If {fnam} is omitted, the previously saved puzzle is resumed.

+Then:

 ----------------------------------------------------------------------
 On OSX type "osud {fnam}"